nautobot/nautobot/nautobot/docs/development/getting-started.md

-  destroy                Destroy all containers and volumes. docker-push            Tags and pushes docker images to the appropriate repos, intended for release use only. dumpdata               Dump data from database to db_output file. flake8                 Check for PEP8 compliance and other style issues. hadolint               Check Dockerfile for hadolint compliance and other style issues. integration-test       Run Nautobot integration tests.
+  destroy                Destroy all containers and volumes. docker-push            Tags and pushes docker images to the appropriate repos, intended for release use only. dumpdata               Dump data from database to db_output file. eslint                 Check for ESLint rule compliance and other style issues. flake8                 Check for PEP8 compliance and other style issues. hadolint               Check Dockerfile for hadolint compliance and other style issues. integration-test       Run Nautobot integration tests.